Why Is Iago Jealous of Othello and Cassio: Explained

 ii) Emotional and Painful:

-You know, incase of Othello, he doesn’t just get jealous, he is completely ruined by it.
+You know, in the case of Othello, he doesn’t just get jealous; he is completely ruined by it.
 He is a confident and respected general.
 But after getting infected by Iago’s cunning plot, he is drawn into a paranoid mess.

 iii) Driven by Insecurity: